Some drugs have requirements for coverage

-When you use the Approved Drug List to look up a drug, you may see abbreviations next to it indicating a restriction or limitation on how and when Priority Health will cover it.
+When you use the Approved Drug List to look up a drug, you may see abbreviations or symbols to the right of it indicating a restriction or limitation on how and when Priority Health will cover it.
 Below is our key to those requirements and limitations.

 B/D: Part B vs. Part D coverage

 You'll pay for some drugs differently depending on whether they are covered by your medical plan (Medicare Part B, you pay your part B coinsurance) or your drug plan (Medicare Part D, you pay your prescription copay or coinsurance).
 It depends on the use and setting of the drug.

 HI: Home infusion

-This means that the prescription drug may be covered under your medical benefit (Part A or B) instead of your prescription drug plan (Part D) when administered in the home.
+This means that the injectable or infusible prescription drug may be covered under your medical benefit (Part A or B) instead of your prescription drug plan (Part D) when administered in the home.

 LA: Limited availability